 Archives and records

-Before the establishment of South Lanarkshire Council, the area was served by four district councils:
+Before the establishment of South Lanarkshire Council in 1996, the area was served by four district councils:

 - East Kilbride